heike/ggmapr/README.md

 ![](README_files/figure-markdown_strict/unnamed-chunk-2-1.png)

+This map is saved as object `division` in the package.

 Map of **all** US states and state equivalents as defined by the 2016 Tiger shapefiles provided by the US Census Bureau: